 "What are you wondering?" he asked.

 Merlin stared at her in disbelief, but then he returned her grin.
 If she was game to banter, so was he.
-"To be fair, it was Sam who bared herself first to Jiro, so if you want to even the score..."
+"To be fair, it was Sam who first bared herself to Jiro, so if you want to even the score..."

 Ivy's mouth dropped open and her voice squeaked when she asked, "Is that a requirement prior to signing my contract?"

 The lynx shook her head and then the two of them laughed heartily together.
 Ivy reached out and put a hand over his, smiling widely.
 "Thank you, Captain," she said with a contented sigh.
-"It's been about a month since the last time I truly laughed."
+"It's been a month since the last time I truly laughed."

 "I'm just glad you didn't laugh when I walked in the door…" Merlin replied with a smirk.
 "That might have crushed my self-esteem."

 "Stop right there," the wolf interrupted with an upraised finger.
 "I know I'm your new employer, but please don't feel like you have to address me by title all the time."
 He gave her a smile and put a hand up to his chest.
 "My first name is Merlin and I usually respond to it more readily than I do with a title I've only had for a couple weeks now."